meikaykam/ai-case-study/README.md

 ## Landscape

 * What field is the company in?
 > Envision falls under assistive software technology.
-Their glasses use machine learning as an assistive tool for the blind and visually impaired
+Their glasses use machine learning as an assistive tool for the blind and visually impaired.

-* What have been the major trends and innovations of this field over the last 5&ndash;10 years?
+* What have been the major trends and innovations of this field over the last 5-10 years?
 > ChatGPT and products like ChatGPT that use large language models.

 * What are the other major companies in this field?
-> Some of the major companies are Meta’s smart glasses and Google Glass.
-Although Google shut down their Google Glass project twice, Envision partnered with Google Glass and integrated their AI-powered software with Google Glass’s upgraded hardware.
+> Some of the major companies are Orm, NuEyes, AceSight, and IrisVision.

 ## Results

 * What has been the business impact of this company so far?
->In 2023, Envision received 1.5 million euros in funding.
+> In 2023, Envision received 1.5 million euros in funding.
 The company used the funds to scale up and support its users globally.

 * What are some of the core metrics that companies in this field use to measure success?
 How is your company performing based on these metrics?
 > How often do their users request an Aira agent?